coveo-labs/web-scraper-helper/misc/Tampermonkey/README.md

 # Tampermonkey Script

-The Tampermonkey script is no longer up-to-date.
+The Tampermonkey script is now depricated.
 It is recommended to rather use the more convenient and up-to-date Google Chrome extension also included in this repo (see Chrome extension [README](../chrome_extension/README.md)).

 Tampermonkey is a popular userscript manager that you can install in most browsers (see [Tampermonkey](https://tampermonkey.net/)).
 The web-scraper-helper Tampermonkey script allows you to create and test web scraping configurations directly from the brwoser when visiting web pages for which you want to customize the indexing.

-The web scraping configuration developed with the extenson can tell the Seb and Sitemap sources to exclude web page sections and extract metadata (see [Web Scraping Configuration](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=277)).
+The web scraping configuration developed with the extenson can tell the Web and Sitemap sources to exclude web page sections and extract metadata (see [Web Scraping Configuration](http://www.coveo.com/go?dest=cloudhelp&lcid=9&context=277)).
 The extension does not currently support testing the creation of sub-items.

 The extension provides some GUI to create, save, and test your web scraping configuration on specific pages to immediately see the results.